fran1893/tic_tac_toe/README.md

 ## About <a name = "about"></a>

-The objective of this pryect is to create a program that allows us to play tic tac toe against a human opponent or against the machine.
+The objective of this project is to create a program that allows us to play tic tac toe against a human opponent or against the machine.

 ## Getting Started <a name = "getting_started"></a>